iiasa/GLOBIOM_GUI/README.md

 ## Further reading

-The GUI has many features.
-For more information and guidance, please [visit this page](https://iiasa.github.io/GLOBIOM_FABLE/GUI.html/).
+For next steps and information regarding the many features of the GUI, please visit the [GLOBIOM GUI page](https://iiasa.github.io/GLOBIOM_FABLE/GUI.html).

 ## Acknowledgements

 The GLOBIOM GUI is based on [GGIG](http://www.ilr.uni-bonn.de/em/rsrch/ggig/ggig_e.htm), the Gams Graphical User Interface Generator.
-We are grateful for the generous assistance of Wolfgang Britz and Torbjörn Jansson.
+We are grateful for the generous guidance and assistance concerning GGIG provided by Wolfgang Britz and Torbjörn Jansson.